 Special Circumstance/Professional Judgment

-If your financial situation has changed since you filed the FAFSA, please contact the Financial Aid Office.
+If your financial situation has changed since you filed the FAFSA, please visit our Professional Judgement page or contact the Financial Aid Office.

 1301 19th Street